utopia-foss/dantro/doc/index.rst

 .. note::

-    If you find any errors in this documentation or would like to contribute to the project, please visit the `project page <https://ts-gitlab.iup.uni-heidelberg.de/utopia/dantro>`_.
+    If you find any errors in this documentation or would like to contribute to the project, we are happy about your visit on the `project page <https://ts-gitlab.iup.uni-heidelberg.de/utopia/dantro>`_.

 .. toctree::
-    :maxdepth: 1
+    :maxdepth: 2

     examples
     philosophy